Kfollen93/Mini-Reference-Guide/README.md

 <details>
   <summary><b>List</b></summary>
-  Similar to an Array but able to add/remove items from it during run time. <br>
+  Similar to an Array but able to add/remove items from it during run time.
+Array memory is static and continuous.
+List memory is dynamic and random. <br>
   <br>
   An example of using a List is: